mverboom/build/BUILD.md

 The building process is described by recipe files which are explained in the recipe section.

+The name of a recipe can be appended by a version number.
+In that case all actions will take place for that version and not for the latest available version.
+A version number must be prepended by an @ sign.

+Example: `test@1.0.0`

 Arguments that can be used are divided into two types:

 **Operational mode:**